The Original Toll House Cookie Recipe

 Can I freeze cookie dough?

-To prevent having hard and burnt cookies, take them out of the oven just before they look done.
+To prevent hard and burnt cookies, take them out of the oven just before they look done.
 You want them to be just barely golden brown.
 They will continue to bake for a couple of minutes on your baking sheet.
 But this little tip will drastically change your cookies for the better!

-a plate stacked with chocolate chip cookies next to a bag of semi sweet chocolate morsels
+a plate stacked with chocolate chip cookies next to a bag of semi sweet chocolate morsels.

-4.94 from 16 votes
+4.87 from 23 votes

 The original Toll House Cookie recipe from the back of the bag!
 This is the chocolate chip cookie recipe we grew up making; they are perfect!